 Ms. Wolfe is an Attorney and Wildlife Biologist who is passionate about the right of animals to be free from cruelty.
 She is deeply determined in her efforts to educate people about the relationship of animal cruelty to domestic violence, and effective ways to address it.

 In 2000 Ms. Wolfe opened the private law firm Catherine Wolfe, PLC.

 Ms. Wolfe was a founding member of the Animal Law Section of the Michigan State Bar Association (the first such section in the nation)y and subsequently served as its Chairperson from 1999 to 2000.

 Ms. Wolfe founded Wolfe Pack Press (a non-profit organization that develops and distributes educational materials to fight animal cruelty (www.wolfepackpress.org).
 She authored, Get the Edge in Fighting Animal Cruelty Cases, a book that teaches professionals how to recognize and successfully prosecute animal cruelty.

 As a national speaker, Ms. Wolfe presented at the 2005, 2006, and 2007 national conferences of National Animal Control Association (NACA).
-Presenting at the Mid Atlantic Animal Law Symposiums, in 2010 Ms. Wolfe presented “Legal Reclassification of Animals is Long Overdue” and in 2011 she presented “Improving Laws to Benefit Animals.”
-Ms.
+Ms. Wolfe presented “Legal Reclassification of Animals is Long Overdue”at the 2010 Mid Atlantic Animal Law Symposiums.